sygel-technology/sy-project/project_subtask_default_display_project/readme/DESCRIPTION.md

-This module allows to create subtasks with the default project from where it is created.
+This module allows to create subtasks that are, by default, displayed inside their proyect.

+Without this module, the subtasks can only be accesed, by default, inside their parent task.